krzysztof-tys/tweak-your-system/README.md

 To not overwhelm you with houndreds functionalities the app will unravel further features one by one as you get used to them.
 The ultimate goal is to have a fully customizable workbench for creating and monitoring your personal projects with the time tracker.
 Project Desinger will get it's own section as it is a complex module.

-## So basically, you're giving me constrained excell sheet and I need to learn everything on my own?
+## So basically, it's an excell sheet and I need to learn everything on my own?
 No.

 First of all - it's not an excell sheet - it's a turbocharged timer.

-Second, with registration you get free, personal assistance to get you started.
-There's no one right way to use the app, so there's no in-app tutorial.
+Second, yes - you need to organize your life yourself.
+No application is able to transform your life.
+That's why we're building a community of awesome people that want some change, wheter it is big or small.
+We're building the app, sharing tips on organization and helping each other grow.

+The American Society of Training and Development found that people are 65 percent likely to meet a goal after committing to another person.
+Their chances of success increase to 95 percent when they build in ongoing meetings with their partners to check in on their progress ([source](https://alumline.source.colostate.edu/being-held-accountable-for-your-goals/)).
+On the other hand Andrew Huberman says we shouldn't share our goals (prior to initiation an action toward this goal) -> [link](https://www.youtube.com/watch?v=tG-1XmWK8ms) 🤔

+Wheter or not you want to share your goals, join us and let's grow together!

+# Current version
+0.0.2 - pen & paper 🚀 coding in progress

+# Roadmap
+- 1.0 - a timer with nameable laps
+- 2.0 - a timer with nameable laps and a history
+- 3.0 - save routines and rich 'laps'
+  - Save a set of 'laps' as a routine
+  - Add more options to the actions, like category,
+- 4.0 - plan your day
+- 4.5 - liquid planner - set proportions instead of exact time; plan according to expected timespan calculated from previous measurements
+- 5.0 - plan your week
+- 6.0 - project designer - expand features for the 'nameable laps'

 # Technicalities